 Commercial kitchens can be used as a long or short-term solution for catering demands of all kinds and serve many benefits; they are adaptable and built specifically to handle large turnover and high output.
 They also meet business licensing and inspection requirements for food preparation and storage.

-There are two main types of licensed commercial kitchens for rent; private and shared use:
+There are two main types of licensed kitchen spaces for rent; private and shared use:

 Private Commercial Kitchen